umanitoba-cssa/ctf-2025/challenges/crypto-haiku-hunter-4/README.md

 The Haiku Hunter's reign of terror is nearing its climax!
 A senior cryptographer was found dead in a locked room with only a computer displaying an encrypted file and a final haiku:

-    Armor shields the truth
+    Advanced standard hides
     Words wear masks of other words
-    First keys hide the last
+    Last bytes must be found

 The computer contains an encrypted file and a peculiar document titled "cipher.txt" that appears to be a translation dictionary of some kind - each line contains a common English word.
-There's also a sticky note with the number "1337" written on it.
+There's also a sticky note with "1337" written on it, followed by "Partial key only!
+Last 16-bits missing."

 Forensics revealed that the victim was working on advanced cryptographic algorithms.
-Their recent browser history shows research on military-grade encryption standards and ancient substitution techniques.
+Their recent browser history shows research on AES encryption, SHA-256 hashing algorithms, and classical substitution techniques.
+A notepad was found with scribbled notes: "CBC mode... use words as byte values... hash the seed..."

 This could be our last chance to stop the Haiku Hunter before their "masterpiece" is complete.
 Decrypt the message and end this nightmare once and for all.